 - Comfort may be compromised for some head shapes

-The 15 vents are large and strategically placed to keep the riders head as cool as possible.
+The 15 vents are large and strategically placed to help with airflow, keeping the riders head as cool as possible.
 Internal vents pass air from the front through to the back, ensuring your head never overheats.

-Weight: The medium-sized Altec weighs 350g, which is pretty impressive.
-It is the lightest helmet in this review and one of the lightest helmets on the market, with the exception of the Specialized Ambush and POC Tectal Race SPIN, which you pay a fair bit more for!
+The medium-sized Altec weighs 350g, which is pretty impressive.
+It is the most lightweight helmet in this review and one of the lightest helmets on the market.
+With the exception of the Specialized Ambush and POC Tectal Race SPIN, which you pay a fair bit more for!
 So unless you are looking at racing cross country riding, I don’t think anyone will be complaining about the weight of the Altec!

 Troy Lee Designs A2 Trail Helmet Review